monstermash2008/math-tutor-3/TEST_PLAN.md

 Simulate an incorrect user input.

 Assert that a loading state appears, then is replaced by a user-friendly error message (e.g., "Sorry, I couldn't get feedback right now.").

+Phase 5: Question Creation & Database Integration Testing Testing Goal: To verify the complete question creation workflow, database integration with Convex, and seamless integration with the existing math tutor functionality.
+This phase ensures data persistence, CRUD operations, and user interface reliability for educators creating and managing math problems.

+Tools: Vitest, React Testing Library (RTL), Convex Testing Utilities

+Key Test Suites:

+convex/problems.test.ts (Database Function Tests)

+ProblemCreator.test.tsx (Component Tests)

+ProblemLibrary.test.tsx (Component Tests)

+App.integration.database.test.tsx (End-to-End Database Integration)

+Detailed Test Cases & Scenarios:

+Convex Database Functions Suite (convex/problems.test.ts):

+CRUD Operations:

+it('should create a new problem with valid data'): Call createProblem mutation with valid problem data and assert successful creation with returned document ID.

+it('should reject problem creation with invalid data'): Attempt to create a problem with missing required fields and assert appropriate validation errors.

+it('should retrieve a problem by ID'): Create a problem, then use getProblemById query to retrieve it and assert all fields match.

+it('should update an existing problem'): Create a problem, modify it using updateProblem mutation, and assert changes are persisted.

+it('should delete a problem'): Create a problem, delete it, and assert it no longer exists in queries.

+Query Operations:

+it('should filter problems by type'): Create problems of different types and assert getProblemsByType returns only matching problems.

+it('should filter problems by difficulty'): Create problems with different difficulty levels and test filtering functionality.

+it('should search problems by text'): Create problems with distinct titles/descriptions and test search functionality.

+it('should return only public problems for non-owners'): Test visibility rules for public vs private problems.

+Analytics Operations:

+it('should increment attempt count when problem is attempted'): Test incrementAttempts mutation updates timesAttempted field.

+it('should track problem completion statistics'): Test tracking of completion rates and average steps.

+ProblemCreator Component Suite (ProblemCreator.test.tsx):

+Form Validation:

+it('should require problem statement'): Submit form with empty problem statement and assert validation error appears.

+it('should require at least one solution step'): Submit form with empty solution steps and assert validation error.

+it('should validate problem type selection'): Test form validation for required problem type.

+it('should allow optional metadata fields'): Test that title, description, and other optional fields can be left empty.

+Step Builder Functionality:

+it('should allow adding new solution steps'): Click "Add Step" button and assert new input field appears.

+it('should allow removing solution steps'): Add multiple steps, remove one, and assert it's removed from the list.

+it('should allow reordering solution steps'): Test drag-and-drop or arrow button reordering of steps.

+it('should preserve step content during reordering'): Ensure step content doesn't get lost during reordering operations.

+Problem Preview:

+it('should show live preview of problem as user types'): Enter problem statement and assert preview updates in real-time.

+it('should display solution steps in preview'): Add solution steps and assert they appear correctly in preview.

+Save/Edit Workflow:

+it('should save new problem successfully'): Fill out form completely and assert successful save with redirect to problem library.

+it('should handle save errors gracefully'): Mock save failure and assert appropriate error message is displayed.

+it('should load existing problem for editing'): Test editing workflow by loading an existing problem and verifying all fields populate correctly.

+ProblemLibrary Component Suite (ProblemLibrary.test.tsx):

+Display and Navigation:

+it('should display list of problems with metadata'): Render component with mock problems and assert all are displayed with correct titles, types, and difficulty levels.

+it('should handle empty problem list'): Render with no problems and assert appropriate "no problems" message.

+it('should navigate to problem editor on edit click'): Click edit button and assert navigation to edit route with correct problem ID.

+it('should navigate to tutor when testing problem'): Click "Test Problem" button and assert navigation to tutor with problem loaded.

+Search and Filtering:

+it('should filter problems by search term'): Enter search term and assert only matching problems are displayed.

+it('should filter by problem type'): Select problem type filter and assert only matching problems shown.

+it('should filter by difficulty level'): Select difficulty filter and assert correct filtering behavior.

+it('should combine multiple filters'): Apply multiple filters simultaneously and assert correct results.

+Problem Management Actions:

+it('should delete problem with confirmation'): Click delete button, confirm in modal, and assert problem is removed.

+it('should duplicate problem'): Click duplicate button and assert new problem is created with copied content.

+it('should handle bulk actions'): Test selecting multiple problems and performing bulk operations.

+App Integration Suite (App.integration.database.test.tsx):

+Database-Driven Problem Loading:

+it('should load problem from database by ID'): Navigate to /problem/:id route and assert problem loads from database instead of static library.

+it('should handle invalid problem IDs gracefully'): Navigate to non-existent problem ID and assert appropriate error handling.

+it('should fall back to static library when database unavailable'): Mock database failure and assert fallback to static problems.

+Problem Selection Flow:

+it('should allow selecting problem from library'): Navigate to /library, click on a problem, and assert navigation to tutor with selected problem.

+it('should maintain problem context during solving'): Start solving a database problem and assert all tutor functionality works identically to static problems.

+Usage Tracking Integration:

+it('should track problem attempts'): Start solving a problem and assert attempt is recorded in database.

+it('should track completion status'): Complete a problem and assert completion is recorded with correct statistics.

+it('should track time spent on problems'): Solve problem over time and assert duration tracking works correctly.

+Routing and Navigation:

+it('should support all new routes'): Test navigation to /create, /library, /problem/:id, and /problem/:id/edit routes.

+it('should handle route parameters correctly'): Test dynamic route parameters are passed correctly to components.

+it('should maintain browser history'): Test back/forward navigation works correctly with new routes.

+Performance and Error Handling:

+it('should handle slow database queries'): Mock slow Convex queries and assert loading states are displayed appropriately.

+it('should recover from database errors'): Mock database errors and assert graceful error handling with user-friendly messages.

+it('should maintain application state during database operations'): Ensure UI state isn't lost during database operations.

+Mock Data and Test Utilities:

+Mock Problem Data Factory: Create utility functions to generate consistent test problem data with various configurations.

+Convex Test Helpers: Utilities for mocking Convex queries and mutations in tests.

+Component Test Helpers: Reusable helpers for rendering components with required providers and mock data.

+Integration Test Scenarios: End-to-end test scenarios that cover complete user workflows from problem creation to solving.